Why Do I Get Stuffy Nose & Nasal Congestion After Drinking Alcohol?

 Unfortunately for wine-lovers, there’s a lot of things in wine that can cause negative reactions or intolerances.

 Just like wine, beer has a lot of ingredients that can make someone react negatively.
-Some of the most common cultripts for reactions are gluten, hops, wheat and yeast.
+Some of the most common culprits for reactions are gluten, hops, wheat, and yeast.
 If you have an intolerance or sensitivity to any of these ingredients, you’ll likely react to drinking beer.

-Beer also contains histamines would could cause a reaction in some people, including sneezing and nasal congestion.
+Beer also contains histamines which could cause a reaction in some people, including sneezing and stuffy nose after drinking.

 Millions of people worldwide deal with a condition called Asian Flush.
 This is sometimes called:

 This genetic condition means that you experience negative symptoms when drinking alcohol because your body is unable to process it properly.
 Because the body can’t break down alcohol, it’s toxic byproducts flood the system and accumulate with each drink you have.

 Common signs and symptoms of Asian Flush include: